eslam-gomaa/Flexible-Network/README.md

 # Usage

-* This project is designed as Python Library that you import to your Python script that gives you a lot of features and integrations
+* This project is designed as Python Library that you import to your Python script that gives you a lot of features and integrations out of the box
 * After importing the library you can treat your script as a cli tool
 *